 Public Lighting Code

-A new version of the NSW Public Lighting Code came into effect from 1 July 2019 which incorporated changes to support service standards and make it consistent with National Electricity Law and changes to the role of distribution networks.
-Minor amendments to provide clarity on the application of the Code, were made in May 2020.
+A new version of the NSW Public Lighting Code came into effect from 1 July 2019.
+The changes supported service standards and made the code consistent with the National Electricity (NSW) Law 1997 and changes to the role of distribution networks.
+In May 2020, the department made minor amendments to the code to clarify its application.

-You can download the Department’s draft amended Code.
+You can download the amended NSW Public Lighting Code.